George E. Prindible: Personal life

 On July 8, 1927, Prindible married Louise Quina Blount, widow of W. A. Blount, of Pensacola, Florida.
 While having no children of his own, he had 2 stepdaughters in Cora Louise and Marion through his marriage to Louise.
-Prindible outlived all of his siblings and wife, dying at the age of 91 leaving no children of his own.
+Prindible outlived all of his siblings and wife, dying at the age of 91.

 According to The Altoona Mirror, Prindible "Furnished much of the lumber, hollow tiles, pipes and other materials" used in the construction of Bryn Athyn Cathedral. which has been cited by Arthur Kingsley Porter as "alone of modern buildings ... worthy of comparison with the best of the middle ages."
 Rivaling the Washington, D.C., National Cathedral and New York's St. John the Divine (also by Cram), it attests to the continuing hold of Gothic on the popular imagination.

 Prindible was declared a Sir Knight of the Order of St. Gregory the Great by the Rt.
 Rev. John Joseph McCort, D. D., Bishop of Altoona Diocese on July 15, 1929 in St. Mary's Catholic Church of Patton, Pennsylvania.